-For all major developments the Council will also seek to secure training opportunities for residents.
-A financial contribution will be sought to support and provide the training and skills needs of local residents in accessing the new job opportunities in the construction phase of all new development.
+For all major developments the Council will also seek to secure a financial contribution to support and provide the training and skills needs of local residents in accessing the new job opportunities in the construction phase of all new development.
 This contribution will be used by the Council to provide and procure the support necessary for local people who have been out of employment and/or do not have the skills set required for the jobs created.
+Contributions will not be pooled from more than five Section 106 agreements.

-Cost of Construction Training Placement (£2,605)(1)

-(Gross Internal Area of Development/ 1000sqm)
+Cost of Construction Training Placement (£2,605)(1) X (Gross Internal Area of Development/ 1000sqm)